10K Training Explained: What Is Zone 2 / Endurance?

 Zone 2 Defined:

-• Effort Level: 3–4 out of 10
+• Effort level: 3 to 4 out of 10

-• Breathing: Steady and controlled
+• Breathing: Steady, natural and controlled

 Why Zone 2 Matters in 10K Training

-Top Benefits of Zone 2 Running:
+Top benefits of Zone 2 running:

-Boosts stroke volume and overall efficiency, helping you run longer without fatigue.
+• Strengthens the heart: Boosts stroke volume and overall efficiency, helping you run longer without fatigue.

 How to Use Zone 2 in a 10K Training Plan

-Best Uses for Zone 2:
+Best uses for Zone 2:

 Sample Zone 2 Sessions for 10K Runners